Andrewi89/heatloss_RoT_frontend/README.md

-# Heat Pump Rule of Thiumb Calculator
+# Heat Pump Rule of Thumb Calculator
 Streamlit Front End for HP RoT

 Can be found at https://heatpump.streamlit.app/